thoughtspot/thoughtspot.github.io/_complex-search/more-example-scenarios.md

 First, you would have to perform searches for total sales by customer for both A and B, and create views for both.
 Then join these two views back in an outer join looking for conditions where the A and B join values are null.

 This example could also be solved in a single search by using [conditional formulas]({{ site.baseurl }}/advanced-search/formulas/conditional-sum.html#) to determine the desired group (or cohort) of customers as defined by their buying behavior, and then doing the analysis on this group.
+But the performance will be better if you do this using a view, and then [materialize the view]({{ site.baseurl }}/admin/loading/materialized-views.html#).

 ## Example 3